WowzaMediaSystems/wsc-fastly-token-auth-examples/README.md

 ## Wowza CDN on Fastly Token Authentication

 This package includes code examples for use with the Wowza Streaming Cloud&trade; service that help you incorporate token authentication into your application.
-These examples are for Wowza CDN on Fastly stream targets only.
+The examples provided are in JavaScript, PHP, Python, and Ruby and are for Wowza CDN on Fastly stream targets only.

 ## Contents
 - [About token authentication](#about)